Nathan Healy

 Frequently Asked Questions

-We believe Palmetto Solar is the best choice for Grand Rapids homeowners considering solar installation.
-As a national company with local focus, we’ve completed 826 installations across Michigan since 2020.
+We’re proud to serve Grand Rapids homeowners with quality solar installations.
+As a national company with local focus, we’ve completed 826 installations across Michigan since 2020, bringing our expertise directly to your community.